svishnus/vcs-troubles/README.md

 - When Alice tries pulling in Bob's changes for each of the cases, we observe merge conflicts in `alice-rename` and `alice-move`.

-- **checkout** `alice-rename` and `alice-move` to see the extralinguistic markers that git places.
-Note that we cannot run or test code in the presence of these markers.
+- **checkout** `alice-rename` and `alice-move` to see the extralinguistic markers that git inserts.

+- Note that we cannot parse, typecheck, or run code in the presence of these markers.

 ## Granularity Problem